 Alternatively, you can check out your local lumber store for more options.

-Common types of wood use to make a cajón
+Common types of wood used to make a cajón

-By now, you’d know that different woods have different sound properties.
+By now, you’d know that different woods produces different sound properties.

-Here are the common woods that cajón manufacturers use today, in a single glance:
+Here we summarized the properties of common woods that cajón manufacturers use today:

 |Tone Profile||Warm.
 Middle tones.||Higher notes more prominent.
 Generally louder.||All purpose.
 Even tones.|